ligato/docs/docs/intro/overview.md

 #### Resync

-Resync is one of the major features available with the VPP agent.
-It ensures consistency between configuration provided from an external source, internal VPP agent state and the actual VPP state.
+Resync is one of the major features available with the vpp-agent.
+It ensures consistency between configuration provided from an external source, internal vpp-agent state and the actual VPP state.
 The automatic resync fetches all the data from any connected persistent data store (e.g. etcd) and reflects any changes to the VPP.
-Synchronization is also performed against the Linux host as well.
+Synchronization is performed against the Linux host as well.

-The resync is by default initiated on VPP agent startup.
+The resync is by default initiated on vpp-agent startup.
 It can also be automatically launched on certain events (i.e. VPP restart, reconnection to the data base).

 #### Plugin Concept

-The VPP agent is based on the Ligato framework plugin architecture.
+The vpp-agent is based on the Ligato framework plugin architecture.
 In general, a plugin is a small chunk of code that performs a specific function (or functions).
 Plugins can be assembled in any combination to build solutions ranging from simple elementary tasks (e.g. basic configuration) to larger more complex applications such as managing configuration state across multiple nodes in a network.
 Plugins are designed to be setup and/or modified at startup based on a configuration file.
 The plugin definition is standardized in the Ligato framework, so it can be easily extended with customized plugins to create new solutions and applications.

 ### What It Cannot Do?

-The VPP agent is a control/management plane.
+The vp-agent is a control/management plane.
 It provides a configuration and monitoring services for the VPP dataplane.
 It does not decide what to do with packets arriving on any of the VPP interfaces and does not change any of the configuration parameters (routes, FIBs) based on the actual VPP state.

 ### What's Next?

 Want to learn more about Ligato?

 * Read about the [concepts][concepts] used in Ligato.
-* Learn how to use Ligato in **User Guide** section.
+* Set up and run the Ligato vpp-agent by following the [quickstart guide][quickstart].

 Want to start developing with Ligato?